otezun/WGANSing-Personal-Install-Notes/README.md

 It will now write the file to disk.
 We can also synthesize the ground truth using vocoder.
 # Other comments
 Currently it seems that WGANSing is in the process of updating to TensorFlow 2.
 The most important issues are listed here: https://github.com/MTG/WGANSing/issues/19
+Small TODO list for making this thing easier to work with:
+- Update requirements.txt
+- Create directories automatically from config.py using os.environ or similar
+- Change the assert function in line 130 of data_pipieline.py for example wrapping it in a try/except block to avoid critical failure
+Since it requires a .hdf5 file, to use other voices in this you'd have to make recordings and label them, for example using Praat (https://www.fon.hum.uva.nl/praat/), as to encode them as .hdf5 file, which can then be used in the WGANSing NN.